The view of Santiago Chile with the Andes Mountain Range in the background.

 3. Discover Historical Architecture

-One building which should be at the top of your list to see is the Palacio de La Moneda.
+One building which should be at the top of your list is the Palacio de La Moneda.
 This is one of Santiago’s most architecturally significant and historic buildings.
-La Moneda was originally a colonial mint house, before becoming an important government building.
-It is now the seat of the president of Chile and the headquarters of several government ministries.
+La Moneda was originally a colonial mint house, before becoming an important government building, and it’s now the seat of the president of Chile as well as the headquarters of several government ministries.

 A grand government building with columns surrounding the entry.
 The square in front of the building is lined with four flags and there are a small group of people walking towards it on the right.

-Another great reason to visit Santiago is the fantastic wine!
-Chile is known for its wine and Santiago is the country’s best destination to enjoy it.
+One of the best reasons to visit Santiago is the fantastic wine!
+Chile is a country known for its wine and Santiago is the best destination to enjoy it.

 The closest to Santiago is the Maipo Valley, which is technically an extension of the city.
-The Maipo Valley is home to over 7,000 acres of vineyards which mostly produce Cabernet Sauvignon, as well as Carménère and Sauvignon Blanc.
-The Maipo Valley is an excellent day trip from the city.
-You can even take a full day tour to visit multiple wineries, with wine tastings, and see the beautiful countryside.
+The valley is home to over 7,000 acres of vineyards which mostly produce Cabernet Sauvignon, as well as Carménère and Sauvignon Blanc.
+On a full-day tour you’ll get to visit multiple wineries, enjoy wine tastings and explore the beautiful Chilean countryside.

 A green vineyard and a white chapel with a red roof in the background on a day with clear blue skies

-Another wine-producing valley to visit from Santiago is the Casablanca Valley.
-About 40 miles west of Santiago, the Casablanca Valley is Chile’s top white wine region, due to its cooler climate.
-Sauvignon Blanc and Chardonnay are the region’s most famous wines, but the valley also produces excellent reds, including Merlot, Pinot Noir and Syrah.
+Another top wine-producing region worth visiting from Santiago is the Casablanca Valley.
+Located about 40 miles west of Santiago, and with a cooler climate, this is Chile’s top white wine region.
+Sauvignon Blanc and Chardonnay are its most famous wines, but the valley also produces some excellent reds, including Merlot, Pinot Noir and Syrah.

 5. See Incredible Street Art